Eltaf-azizi/auto-code-analyzer/README.md

 ## ☁️ Deployment
 Deploy to any cloud provider (AWS EC2, Render, Heroku).
 Ensure environment variables like OPENAI_API_KEY are securely set.

+## 📖 Learning Goals
+ - Build practical AI tools with real-world utility

+ - Learn backend development with Flask

+ - Gain experience in LangChain and vector search (ChromaDB)

+ - Master the integration of OpenAI APIs in production-level apps